Aditya-0109/AP_TankStars/README.md

 Repository for AP project - Tank stars game

-# We are making the Tank stars game.
-# Completed the static GUI for the game.
+# We are making the Tank stars game and are currently working on the static GUI of our game.